Ever wondered why your face turns a ghostly white in photos?

 Meet the culprit: titanium dioxide.

 Wait!
 Don’t throw tomatoes at it, yet.

 I’m introducing you two because titanium dioxide is pretty awesome.
-Yes, it’s a joker who likes to play a few tricks on your sometimes but it also does a lot of good things to your skin.
-Here’s what I mean:
+Yes, it’s a joker who likes to play a few tricks on your sometimes, but it’s in your skincare products for a very good reason (or two).

 Titanium dioxide is a naturally occurring mineral.
 It’s very popular because it’s white.
 People use it to make stuff like paper and white paint.